Rdatatable/data.table/README.md

 ### Seal of Approval

 Below is a curated list of packages that use `data.table` internally, and/or provide complementary features that are outside of `data.table` scope.
+To obtain the Seal of Approval, please open a PR that adds your package to the list.

 * [nc](https://github.com/tdhock/nc) is for parsing text data using named capture regular expressions, returning the results as a `data.table` with one row per match, and one column per capture group.

 ### Stay up-to-date